 (Meant to be humourous, but like most humor conatins the ring of truth) 1.
 Keep smiling, but not grinning 2.
 Keep your humor harmless, pure and perfect.
 People don't understand irony.
 3. Keep your weaknesses to yourself.
 If you don't point them out to others, they will never see them.
 4. Never complain; make survival look easy.
 5. You are expected to say something nice after each flight, class, or simulation.
 6. If you can't say something nice, lie -- nicely.
 7. In particular, practice saying, "Thanks for pointing that out, sir.
 I'll really work on that."
 8. Be aggressively humble and dynamically inconspicuous.
 Save your brilliance for your friends and family.
 9. Remember -- whatever's encouraged is mandatory.
 Whatever's discouraged is prohibited.
 10. Nothing is sometimes a good thing to do and always a clever thing to say.
 REVIEW THIS LIST DAILY

 Oops, almost forgot that last one.
 The American Institute of Aeronautics and Astronautics is the technical society of aerospace engineers.
 Call them at 1-800-639-2422 and ask them to send you a Student Membership packet.
 Find out if there is a Student Chapter of AIAA (pronounced A, I, Double A) at a college near you, then call and find out when they have meetings.
 Even if you are not a student of the college itself, as a fellow member of the AIAA, they'll be glad to have you attend their meetings.
 What you'll find is that if you show an interest, people will be happy to have you hang around and learn what you can.
-And remember, You've got to send me a patch from your first space mission!
+And remember, While I'll eventually want a patch from your first space mission, I really want a patch from your Astronaut Class in Houston!
 Good luck,

 - Start Jogging